vnphanquang/svelte-put/packages/actions/shortcut/api/docs/shortcut.shortcutparameters.type.md

 ## ShortcutParameters.type property

-event type to place on node
+event type to place on node.
+Default to `keydown`

 <b>Signature:</b>